 Because there are quite a few people attending college in Glenville, it is thought of as a college town.
 To the benefit of the many students in the area, Glenville provides a number of services, amenities and opportunities geared towards their needs and activities.

-Glenville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Glenville does not have a public transit system used by locals to get to and from work.

-The population of Glenville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.19% of adults in Glenville have a bachelor's degree or even advanced degree.
+The citizens of Glenville are very well educated compared to the average community in the nation: 38.19% of adults in Glenville have a bachelor's degree or even advanced degree.

 The per capita income in Glenville in 2022 was $21,832, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $87,328 for a family of four.
 However, Glenville contains both very wealthy and poor people as well.